 Connector architecture

-The Truvity EUDIW Connector enables your organization to verify credentials in the EUDI Wallet ecosystem.
-It abstracts the complexity of the OID4VP protocol, cryptographic operations, and trust management, allowing your systems to request and verify digital credentials through a management API.
+The Truvity EUDIW Connector enables your organization to verify and issue credentials in the EUDI Wallet ecosystem.
+It abstracts the complexity of the OID4VP and OID4VCI protocols, cryptographic operations, and trust management, allowing your systems to request, verify, and issue digital credentials through a management API.

-Your organization acts as the Relying Party (RP).
+Your organization acts as the Relying Party (RP) for verification and as a credential issuer for issuance.
 You own the registration with member state authorities, manage your certificates, and control all data processing.
-The connector handles protocol implementation, verification, and delivers results to your callback endpoint.
+The connector handles protocol implementation, credential verification and signing, and delivers results to your callback endpoint.

 Network architecture